Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Allowing metadata to be attached to values within the dynamic environment of an Account (e.g. documentation for Actor functions)
 * Supporting the implementation of the Convex Lisp compiler and macro system

 NOTE: In the future Syntax Objects may be extended to implement a gradual type system such as seen in Typed Racket.
+Racket has demonstrated the value of Syntax Objects in helping to support future language evolution.

 ##### Nil